aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to FODS or Online App" h2="Export DOCM to FODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to FODS?</h2>

+The DOCM file format is a Microsoft Word document that is based on the XML format.
+It is used to store documents that contain macros and scripts.
+The FODS file format is an OpenDocument spreadsheet file format that is used to store spreadsheets and other related data.
+It is an open standard format that is supported by many applications.
+Therefore, it is necessary to convert DOCM to FODS in order to make the data accessible to a wider range of applications.

- You can include DOCM to FODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to FODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for DOCM to FODS Conversion?</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOCM to FODS.
+Aspose.Words for C++ can be used to export DOCM to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to FODS.
+Both APIs come under Aspose.Total for C++ package, which makes it easy to use both APIs together for the conversion.
+Moreover, Aspose.Total for C++ also provides a wide range of features that can be used to manipulate documents and convert them to different formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}